 Bark pros and cons

 Bark is a juggernaut in the parental control category, covering almost every feature you can even imagine wanting.
 You can control screen time, filter content, and even get alerts for inappropriate or dangerous content on social media, text messages, and emails.
-The big thing to keep in mind is that you can't see all the conversations happening on the phone, only the messages that trigger an alert.
+The big thing to keep in mind is that you can't see all the conversations happening on the phone — you can only see the messages that trigger an alert.
 That helps keep some privacy for your child.

-That said, our biggest disappointment overall was that the alerts came in quite delayed in our testing, and the app drained our phone's battery.
-We found the app to be consistently glitchy and didn't enjoy the overall experience as much as Aura.
+That said, our biggest disappointment overall was that alerts were frequently delayed in our testing — often not arriving until the following day — and across multiple test sessions, we were unable to get alerts to trigger at all.
+The app also significantly drained our phone's battery.
+We found the app to be consistently glitchy and didn't enjoy the overall experience.
 And while we appreciate the ability to receive physical check-ins via location tracking and geo-fencing, we found Aura's insights to be more valuable.

 - Includes location tracking and geo-fencing features